Keith Medlycott

-Keith Thomas Medlycott (born 12 May 1965) is an English former cricketer, a left-arm spinner and middle order batsman for Surrey and Northern Transvaal.
+Keith Thomas Medlycott (born 12 May 1965 at Whitechapel, Middlesex) is an English former cricketer, a left-arm spinner and middle order batsman for Surrey and Northern Transvaal.
 He is known in the game as "Medders".

 First-class career

 Medlycott's career in first-class cricket spanned 1984 to 1991, and in List A matches from 1985 to 1991 (but with one final match in 2005).

 Of his three first-class centuries, one was made on debut against Cambridge University, whilst another was made in Surrey's record seventh wicket partnership of 262 – with Jack Richards – against Kent in 1987.

 International career

 Medlycott travelled to the West Indies during England's 1989–90 tour, but did not play in any Test matches.
 In the winter of 1990 he toured Sri Lanka with the England A team.

 Minor level cricket

 Medlycott also played for the Minor County Buckinghamshire, appearing for them in one match in the Cheltenham and Gloucester Trophy against Lancashire in 2005, fourteen years after his previous appearance in a List A fixture.